textcreationpartnership/A03432/README.md

 ##Content Summary##

 #####Front#####
-CERTAINE Tragicall Diſcourſes written oute of Frenche and Latin, by Geffraie Fenton, no. leſſe profi

 1. To the righte honorable and vertuous Ladie, the Ladye Marye Sydney, Geffraye Fenton VViſheth a happie encreaſe of honor and yeares in this lyfe.

 1. Syr Iohn Conway Knyght to the readers in prayſe of the Tranſlator.